cllaw18/CropResizer/README.md

 # CropResizer
-CropResizer is a php class which's using GD library to resize and crop images.
+CropResizer is a php class which's using GD library to resize and crop images, supporting images in bmp, gif, jpg and png format.
 There are the features available :

 1. Resize image by specified width.
 2. Resize image by specified height.